 - Don’t change any settings upon import.
 The file should be 300 dpi.
 Leave it like that.
 If your artwork turns out to be too small to fit the template without distortion, it means your artwork is too small.
 Do not try and adjust the template.
 Go back and recreate your cover artwork at 300 dpi or return to your designer and tell them you need the file at 300 dpi.

-- Next, select the blue layer on the opposite side (the right side / front cover) to ensure your dragged Crop the template out of their guide and click ‘Apply’ in the top left.
+- Use the Crop tool to drag over your blue layers so they ‘snap’ into place.
+Click ‘Apply’ in the top left.
 It is now the correct size for upload with No Bleed.
 Remember that.
 No Bleed is what you need.

 - Now select and paste your layered Artwork onto this template.
 Drag the template layer to the top of the Layers, and set the opacity to 50% or something so you can see through it and check your artwork is within the guides.
 You must ensure all image elements are within the blue borders as per their instructions otherwise the cover will be rejected.

 - Once happy.
 Export the file.
 Go to the top menu and select: File > Export > PDF.
 Then choose PDF/X-1a:2003 from the dropdown, and don’t set any other options.
 Your DPI should already be 300.
 If not, you’ve changed something and set it wrong.
 Don’t change any settings upon importing the PDF!
 Go back and start again with the import.

 - Go to KDP Cover Template page and generate your cover template.

 - Open the PDF in Affinity (follow this video) and…

 - Select the Crop tool.
 Instantly the crop will cover the entire visible page, but you need it to INCLUDE the outer margin.